Portfolio

 Initiatives

-I’ve worked with high-performing teams and visionary leaders on a series of ambitious, complex efforts to accelerate climate action, improve neighborhood resilience, and support community members.
-Together, 1,000 Houses in 1,000 Days, the U.S. EPA’s Community Energy Challenge, GreenerGov CT initiative, and the City of Hartford’s Office of Sustainability demonstrate how data‑driven design, collaboration, and practical implementation can deliver measurable environmental and economic benefits.
-I led each of these challenging initiatives with talented teams of up to 30 people, plus fellows from Code for America, AmeriCorps VISTA, and Harvard.
-Along the way, I’ve also worked with fantastic students, staff and faculty from across the country, including from Berkeley, MIT, Trinity, UConn, Wesleyan, Yale, and more.
+I led each of these challenging initiatives with talented, high-performing teams of up to 30 people, plus fellows from Code for America, AmeriCorps VISTA, and Harvard.
+Along the way, I’ve also worked with students, staff and faculty from across the country, including from Berkeley, MIT, Trinity, UConn, Wesleyan, Yale, and more.

 Plans

-The Tree Canopy Action Plan focuses on restoring and expanding urban forests to improve air quality, reduce heat, and strengthen neighborhood well‑being.
-These plans were the result of extensive leadership by local champions, persistent community engagement, and consensus-based planning processes.
-My role varied across plans - what was consistent was working with talented team members, volunteers and consultants to produce high-quality, actionable documents.
+My role varied across plans - from drafting to consensus - built implementation.
+Across the board, our team consistently worked with talented colleagues, volunteers, and consultants to produce high-quality, actionable documents.
 At the CT Department of Energy and the Environment, I led a team tasked with reviewing the utility’s Conservation and Load Management Plan, which outlined a $700M energy efficiency and demand response program.

 Speaking, Outreach & Media